Freelance teaching by Javier Abarca

 Javier Abarca has designed this series of twenty-two classes covering theory, history and critique about the whole field of graffiti, street art and related topics.
 The classes are the product of ten years of experience teaching these topics at the university.
 Custom-made courses can be programmed to fit the needs of the interested institution.

 Abarca is a renowned specialist in the international graffiti and street art scene.
 A leading figure from the first generation of Spanish graffiti, he now works regularly for European conferences and festivals teaching courses and workshops.
 He is founder and director of the Unlock Book Fair and the Tag Conference.
 More info here.

-Sharing this knowledge for fourteen years with hundreds of students of every age and background has allowed the teacher to design lectures which reach the core of the key questions, while at the same time being enjoyable, dynamic and accessible for people without prior knowledge.
+Sharing this knowledge for so many years with hundreds of students of every age and background has allowed the teacher to design lectures which reach the core of the key questions, while at the same time being enjoyable, dynamic and accessible for people without prior knowledge.

 1. Graffiti in history